-• Selected as one of four subcontractors for TeleworkSocal, a state-funded telework outreach program providing support for Southern California employers;
+- Helped launch TeleworkSoCal, a state-funded telework outreach program providing support for Southern California employers

-• Served as a resource for Congress, state and local governments, the Wall Street Journal, Harvard Business Review, Washington Post, Huffington Post, Sloan Foundation, and over a hundred other publications, web sites, and blogs;
+- Been a trusted resource for the Wall Street Journal, Harvard Business Review, Washington Post, New York Times, the Sloan Foundation, and over a hundred other publications, websites, and blogs

-• Conducted dozens of webinars and delivered numerous speeches on a variety of workplace strategy topics including how to overcome the obstacles.
-Sample presentations are available on Slideshare and YouTube;
+- Conducted dozens of webinars and delivered scores of speeches on a variety of workplace and technology topics

 About Kate Lister

-As a writer, Kate (together with and her partner, Tom Harnish have co-authored three business books.
-Undress For Success: The Naked Truth About Making Money at Home (John Wiley & Sons 2009), is aimed at empowering employees to request, find, or create workplace flexibility.
-It won the praise of top telework and work-life advocates including principals with WorldatWork, the Canadian Telework Association, the Telework Coalition and many others.
+As a writer, Kate has co-authored three business books including Undress For Success: The Naked Truth About Making Money at Home (John Wiley & Sons 2009), a consumer title aimed at empowering employees to request, find, or create workplace flexibility.
+Back in its day, it won the praise of top telework and work-life advocates including WorldatWork, the Canadian Telework Association, the Telework Coalition and many others.
 Jack Nilles—the father of telework, wrote the foreword for the book.

-As a speaker, Kate has delivered over a hundred lectures, webinars, and speeches for organizations including the Society of Human Resource Management (SHRM), WorldatWork, Citrix Online, Verizon, Watermark, Wharton School of Business, and Temple University; and she’s developed training programs for Corestates Bank, Keystone Bank, Liberty Bank, Unisys, and Eastman Kodak.
+As a speaker, Kate has delivered over a hundred lectures, webinars, and speeches for organizations including the U.S. General Services Administration, U.S. Department of Agriculture, Society of Human Resource Management (SHRM), WorldatWork, Citrix, International Facilities Management Association (IFMA), WorkshiftCalgary, Verizon, Watermark, Wharton School of Business, and Temple University; and she has developed training programs for Corestates Bank, Keystone Bank, Liberty Bank, Unisys, and Eastman Kodak.

-As an entrepreneur, Kate founded and led several successful businesses:
+As an entrepreneur, Kate has founded and led several successful businesses including:

 - a consulting business that successfully helped hundreds of entrepreneurs raise millions of dollars from banks, government agencies, angels, and venture capitalists

-- an air tour business that we grew into the largest of its kind in the country and was sold in 2006.
+- an air tour business that grew into the largest of its kind in the country and was sold in 2006

-As a corporate executive, Kate spent ten years as a small business lender with two of the nation’s largest banks and a year as a partner with a venture capital firm.
+As a corporate executive, Kate spent ten years as a corporate lender with two of the nation’s largest banks and a year as a partner with a venture capital firm.

 About Tom Harnish

-Tom’s first technical journal article was published when he was a sophomore in college; as a junior he taught computer programming at a night school, as a senior he started the first commercial computer service bureau in Albuquerque.
+Tom’s first technical journal article, The Psychologic Consequences of Pulsed Electromagnetic Radiation, was published when he was a sophomore in college; as a junior, he taught computer programming at a night school; as a senior, he started the first commercial computer service bureau in Albuquerque.

-After 8 years in the Navy, Tom joined Booz Allen & Hamilton as Consulting Scientist.
-As Senior Scientist for the Online Computer Library Center he conceived and led the first U.S. trial of a networked home information service.
-He was President of a medical imaging start-up funded by Elsevier, then founder and president of Flightline Electronic Publishing.
+After eight years in the Navy as a flyer, Tom joined Booz Allen & Hamilton as Consulting Scientist.
+As a Senior Scientist for the Online Computer Library Center, he conceived and led the first U.S. trial—long before the Internet—of a networked home information service that included banking, news, an electronic encyclopedia, and library services.
+At Reynolds & Reynolds, he led a team of brilliant developers that created five of seven new products featured in the public company’s annual report including the first computerized illustrated parts catalog (for Honda), and the first showroom interactive video system (for Chrysler).
+He was President of a medical imaging start-up funded by Elsevier, then founder and president of Flightline Electronic Publishing which became Avantext.

-The Telework Research Network is a d.b.a. of Aerodite, Inc., a California Corporation.
+Global Workplace Analytics is a d.b.a. of Aerodite, Inc., a California Corporation